 If a check given in payment of a student’s fees is not paid upon presentation to the banking institution, a hold is placed on the student’s records.
 All returned checks are assessed a returned check fee of $35.00.
 Georgia State University reserves the right to place a student on “cash only” status for issuing a check that is not honored upon presentation to the bank.

 Cash payments may be made at the Cashier’s Office located at the downtown and perimeter campuses.
 Directions and other information about in-person payments is available on the Student Account website at sfs.gsu.edu/tuition-fees/payments/.
 It is unadvisable to send cash payments through the mail or to place them in the cashier’s drop box.

 Students who formally withdraw or who are formally withdrawn from all classes (see Section 1332.10) will be subject to the refund policy for tuition and other fees.
 This policy decreases the amount of refund available at regular intervals during the term.
 Students must withdraw from all classes to be eligible for a refund.
-After a time during the term, no refund will be available.
-Complete information about the refund policy throughout the term is available in each term’s online Registration Guide at http://registrar.gsu.edu/registration/registration-guide/.
+After a certain percentage of the term, generally 60%, no refund will be available.
+Complete information about the refund policy throughout the term is available in each term’s online Registration Guide at registrar.gsu.edu/registration/registration-guide/.

 Placing a stop payment on a check with the banking institution from which the check is drawn does not constitute a formal withdrawal from courses.
 Students must withdraw using the procedures outlined in the Registration Guide.

 A student is not entitled to any refund of tuition or fees paid if the student leaves the university when disciplinary action is pending, suspended for disciplinary reasons, or does not formally withdraw from the class or classes in which he or she is enrolled, or if other restrictions apply.
 See the online Registration Guide.